Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 ## Understanding the Problem

-As you may have read in the challenge description above, the goal of this exercice is to return the missing trand into a 2d array.
+As you may have read in the challenge description above, the goal of this exercise is to return the missing trand into a 2d array.
 In biology class, we learned about DNA base pairs (need a refresher?
 [Wikipedia](https://en.wikipedia.org/wiki/Base_pair) is your friend).
 They are A - T and C - G, and they go both ways.
 So every time we have:

 * **A** string we return an array ['A', 'T']